UO-OACISS/apex/doc/webdocs/docs/spec.md

 Create an APEX timer and start it.
 An APEX profiler object is returned, containing an identifier that APEX uses to stop the timer.
-The profiler is flagged as "NOT a new task", so that when it is stopped by apex_stop the call count for this particular timer will not be incremented.
+The profiler is flagged as *NOT a new task*, so that when it is stopped by apex_stop the call count for this particular timer will not be incremented.
 Apex_resume is intended for situations when the completion state of a task is NOT known when control is returned to the task scheduler, but is known when an interrupted task is